-AT&T reveals Samsung Galaxy Express, Rugby Pro and LTE Tab 2 10.1, reminds us that Note II is comingAlex Wagner - Senior News Editor
+AT&T reveals Samsung Galaxy Express, Rugby Pro and LTE Tab 2 10.1, reminds us that Note II is comingAlex Wagner - Editorial Director of News and Content

 Good news today for AT&T customers that are hungry for some Samsung-made Android products, because the two companies have come together to offer up details on a quartet of devices.
 First up is the Samsung Galaxy Express, a 4G LTE handset that AT&T claims will make for a "perfect match" with first-time smartphone owners.
 The Galaxy Express features a 4.5-inch Super AMOLED Plus display, 5-megapixel rear camera and a 1.5GHz dual-core processor.
 There's also a 2,000mAh battery packed inside the Express, and when the phone hits shelves, it'll do so with Android 4.0 Ice Cream Sandwich in tow.

 Next is the Samsung Galaxy Rugby Pro.
 Like the Rugby Smart before it, the Rugby Pro is a ruggedized handset that's built to 810g military specifications and is waterproof (submersible in 1 meter of water for up to 30 minutes), dustproof and shock resistant.
 It also packs a 4-inch WVGA Super AMOLED display, 5-megapixel camera, LTE connectivity and full device encryption.
 The Rugby Pro will support Enhanced Push-to-Talk once the service launches.

 Rounding out the group of handsets, AT&T has decided to remind everyone that it plans to offer the Samsung Galaxy Note II.
 As we've said before, the Note II features a 5.5-inch HD Super AMOLED display, 1.6GHz quad-core processor, S Pen, 4G LTE and Android 4.1 Jelly Bean.